semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 ## Next steps

-Semgrep Supply Chain is automatically enabled for all [repositories that you scan with Semgrep Code](/semgrep-code/getting-started).
+Semgrep Supply Chain automatically scans [repositories that you add to Semgrep Cloug Platform](/semgrep-cloud-platform/getting-started/#starting-a-sast-and-sca-scan-on-a-remote-repository).

 * After every scan, you can view your findings by [logging in to Semgrep Cloud Platform (SCP)](https://semgrep.dev/login) and navigating to [**Supply